Doug Wickenheiser: Legacy

-An arena in his hometown of Regina, Saskatchewan, has been named Doug Wickenheiser Arena in his honor.
-The arena is located at the corner of Arnason St. and Rochdale Blvd. in the city's northwest corner.
+An arena in his hometown of Regina, Saskatchewan, has been named Doug Wickenheiser Arena in his honour.
+The arena is located at the corner of Arnason St. and Rochdale Blvd. in the city's Lakewood neighbourhood.

 The Doug Wickenheiser Memorial Trophy which is awarded annually by the Western Hockey League to its humanitarian of the year was renamed in 2001 in honour of Wickenheiser.

 The Blues have not reissued Wickenheiser's #14 since his death, though it has not been formally retired.
 Blues' players wore a special helmet decal with the wick of a candle and the number 14 during parts of the 1997–98 and 1998–99 seasons.
 In 1999, a banner with that logo, which became the symbol of The Fourteen Fund, the official Blues charity established in his memory, was permanently placed in the rafters at the Blues' home arena, the Kiel Center (now the Enterprise Center).
 The emblem was worn by all NHL players in the 1999 NHL All-Star Game, and was also sold to the public for a small donation and became a popular trend among youth hockey players in St. Louis.
 One of the two high school state championships played at Enterprise Center is named after him.

 Personal life

-Wickenheiser was a cousin of former Canadian national team player and Hockey Hall of Fame inductee Hayley Wickenheiser.
+Wickenheiser was the father of soccer player Carly Wickenheiser and a cousin of former Canadian national team player and Hockey Hall of Fame inductee Hayley Wickenheiser.